AUG 16

 Climate Action Planning (Part 1): An Introduction

 Climate action requires a focus on reducing greenhouse gas emissions combined with increasing community resilience, all through a lens of climate justice.
 Join this webinar to find out where your time and energy can be best spent in the face of the overwhelming nature of climate action.
-Learn from library practitioners that have been early adopters of climate action through the award-winning Sustainable Library Certification Program, to help organize your own thinking on how to implement a climate action plan at your library that will have the biggest impact locally and globally.
+Learn from library practitioners who have been early adopters of climate action through the award-winning Sustainable Library Certification Program, to help organize your own thinking on how to implement a climate action plan at your library that will have the biggest impact locally and globally.

 Access recording